18F/18f.gsa.gov/_join/open-positions/talent-acquisition-specialist.md

 ### Talent Acquisition Specialist

 As a Talent Acquisition Specialist for the Technology Transformation Service (TTS) Talent Team, you’ll act as an ambassador for TTS, representing our work and job opportunities to a diverse set of highly skilled candidates.
-You will be recruiting for a range of disciplines including: design (visual, UX, front end, and content), engineering (front end, back end, full stack, and site reliability), product leads and managers.
+You'll be recruiting for a range of disciplines including: design (visual, UX, front end, and content), engineering (front end, back end, full stack, and site reliability), product leads and managers.
 You’ll work closely with hiring managers and recruitment coordinators to implement targeted attraction strategies, and you’ll also collaborate with process leads to ensure that all of our candidates have a pleasant application experience.

 ## Key Objectives